My husband likes congee very much, but I don’t because I feel like congee/porridge is for ill people.

 - Bring 10 cups of water to boil in the le creuset.

-- Throw away the soaking water from the rice.
+- Drain away the soaking water from the rice.
 Put the rice into le creuset with the 10 cups of water and cook at mid- to hi-heat.
 Keep stirring clockwise until it boils again.
 Continue stirring clockwise for 5 minutes.

 - Turn to very low heat.
 Cover it and simmer for 20 minutes. (check back regularly)